nicholas-long/environment/zet/20230905021249/README.md

 - https://github.com/sharkdp/bat
 - bat never works correctly in package managers
 - could make a script to parse the latest version and download from github?
+  - need jq to parse API responses
 - could build from source on github? - probably the better idea
+  - it is rust though. i cannot expect to have rust installed on any random environment?
+  - easy to install on a kali distro with tons of dev tools

 - work in progress
 - use github API responses and jq to parse out URLs